isaquebressy/presto-framework/README.md

 ### HTTP METHODS

-The restfull api consist into 4 methods to controll your system:
+The `PRESTO` API consist into 4 methods to controll your system:

 * **GET**: READ the data based in your model.
 If you want to list all rows from correspondent table, you may call the url without any parameter: ```http://api.myurl/```; else if you want to get a specific row data you may call passing it id: ```http://api.myurl/id```;
 * **POST**: CREATE a new entry on the correspondent model table.
 You need to pass the required fields through the http content data;